OceanLabs/Android-Print-SDK/README.md

 ## License

-Kite Android Print SDK is available under the MIT license.
+Kite Android Print SDK is available under a modified MIT license.
 See the LICENSE file for more info.